-Lazard Retirement International Equity Portfolio
+Lazard Retirement Emerging Markets Equity Portfolio

-The Portfolio invests primarily in equity securities, including common stocks, preferred stocks and convertible securities, of relatively large non-US companies with market capitalizations in the range of companies included in the MSCI EAFE Index (ranging from approximately \$1.3 billion to \$322.5 billion as of March 31, 2021) that the Investment Manager believes are undervalued based on their earnings, cash flow or asset values.
-The allocation of the Portfolio's assets among geographic sectors, and between developed and emerging market countries, may shift from time to time based on the Investment Manager's judgment and its analysis of market conditions.
+The Portfolio invests primarily in equity securities, including common stocks, preferred stocks and convertible securities, of non-US companies whose principal activities are located in emerging market countries and that the Investment Manager believes are undervalued based on their earnings, cash flow or asset values.
+The allocation of the Portfolio's assets among emerging market countries may shift from time to time based on the Investment Manager's judgment and its analysis of market conditions.
+The Portfolio may invest in securities of companies across the capitalization spectrum, and the market capitalizations of companies in which the Portfolio invests may vary with market conditions.